-The Documentation Divide: A 2500-Word Comparative Audit
+The Documentation Divide: A comprehensive Comparative Audit

-In the US labor ecosystem, the terms "CV" and "Resume" are not synonyms.
+In the US labor ecosystem, the terms"CV" and"Resume" are not synonyms.
 They represent two fundamentally different Information Architectures.
 One is a historical ledger of authority (The CV); the other is a tactical marketing projection of potential (The Resume).
 To navigate the US market successfully across academic, medical, and corporate nodes, you must master the structural physics of both.
 This exhaustive reference dissects the systemic differences and provides the engineering strategy for deploying the right document for the right outcome.

 The Standard: Interoperable Identity Nodes

-By, the binary distinction between "CV" and "Resume" will vanish.
-Your professional identity will exist as a single source of truth—a Sovereign Identity Mesh—from which recruiters can pull "Filtered Projections."
+By, the binary distinction between"CV" and"Resume" will vanish.
+Your professional identity will exist as a single source of truth—a Sovereign Identity Mesh—from which recruiters can pull"Filtered Projections."
 Moving toward Structural Modularization today is the only way to ensure your professional history remains interoperable in a future of automated talent matching.

 1. Philosophical Divergence: Authority vs. ROI